| The actual execution of test case commands is carried out by individual

 file (for example, by removing unwanted text, such as dates, times, page

+numbers, etc.) before being examined by the matcher.
 Blitz provides several matchers that you can use (all of these

-are contained in the package blitz.matcher ):
+are contained in the package blitz.matcher):

-SimpleMatcher : a matcher that compares strings and file
+SimpleMatcher: a matcher that compares strings and file

 contents and returns an empty string if they are equal to each other, or a

-Differentiator : a matcher that compares two strings (or file
+non-empty string otherwise.Differentiator: a matcher that compares two strings (or file

 contents) and returns a string that describes the differences between them, or

-NullMatcher : a matcher that does "nothing" by assuming that
+an empty string if there are no differences.NullMatcher: a matcher that does "nothing" by assuming that

 all strings are equal to each other and all files are equal to each other.
+The NullMatcheris used by default whenever a test does not

 explicitly declare a matcher or inherit one from a higher-level test.
 Whether or